FatCyclone/D-Pwn/README.md

 - Process hollowing with no env (Token grab + Environment structure) in D/Invoke so it can launch without having a GUI (Perfect for lateral movement)
 - Port other and more "stealthier" techniques
 - Correct spelling and typos
+- Use NT Functions and change DLLs loading technique

 ## DISCLAIMER
 This code/project is only for educational/redteam operations purposes.
 I am not responsible for any illegal use of this code.